NclRSE-Training/git-ultra-novice/_episodes/09-history.md

 has a unique 40-character identifier.
-Our first commit was given the ID `f22b25e3233b4645dabd0d81e651fe074bd8e73b`, so let's try this:
+Our first commit was given the ID `f22b25e3233b4645dabd0d81e651fe074bd8e73b`, so let's try this (your ID will be different):

 ~~~
-$ git diff f22b25e3233b4645dabd0d81e651fe074bd8e73b guacamole.md
+$ git diff f22b25e3233b4645dabd0d81e651fe074bd8e73b borscht.md
 ~~~
 {: .language-bash}

 ~~~
-diff --git a/guacamole.md b/guacamole.md
+diff --git a/borscht.md b/borscht.md
 index df0654a..93a3e13 100644
---- a/guacamole.md
+--- a/borscht.md
-+++ b/guacamole.md
++++ b/borscht.md
-@@ -1,2 +1,5 @@
+@@ -1,2 +1,7 @@
  # Ingredients
++- beetroot
-+- avocado
++- carrots
-+- lime
++- onions
-+- salt
++- cabbage
  # Instructions
 +An ill-considered change
 ~~~
 {: .output}

-That's the right answer,
-but typing out random 40-character strings is annoying, so Git lets us use just the first few characters (typically seven for normal size projects):
+That's the right answer, but because typing out random 40-character strings is annoying, Git lets us use just the first few characters (typically seven for normal size projects):

 ~~~
-$ git diff f22b25e guacamole.md
+$ git diff f22b25e peasoup.md
 ~~~
 {: .language-bash}

 ~~~
-diff --git a/guacamole.md b/guacamole.md
+diff --git a/borscht.md b/borscht.md
 index df0654a..93a3e13 100644
---- a/guacamole.md
+--- a/borscht.md
-+++ b/guacamole.md
++++ b/borscht.md
-@@ -1,2 +1,5 @@
+@@ -1,2 +1,7 @@
  # Ingredients
++- beetroot
-+- avocado
++- carrots
-+- lime
++- onions
-+- salt
++- cabbage
  # Instructions
 +An ill-considered change
 ~~~
 {: .output}

 All right!
-So
-we can save changes to files and see what we've changed—now how can we restore older versions of things?
+So we can save changes to files and see what we've changed.
+Now, can we restore older versions?
-Let's suppose we change our mind about the last update to `guacamole.md` (the "ill-considered change").
+Let's suppose we change our mind about the last update to `borscht.md` (the "ill-considered change").

-`git status` now tells us that the file has been changed, but those changes haven't been staged:
+`git status` now tells us that the file has been changed, but those changes haven't been staged (we haven't yet used the `git commit` command):

 ~~~
 $ git status